 Non-compliance with the accessibility regulations

-We have discovered some areas where we fall short of the WCAG 2.1 AA success criteria.
-Further detail is provided in the following reports:
+- Further detail of the areas where our products fall short of the WCAG 2.1 AA success criteria is provided in the VPAT reports above.

 How we tested our websites

-Talis Elevate was last audited on the 15th August 2020.
+Talis Aspire was last audited on the 24th of September 2021.
+Talis Elevate was last audited on the 31st August 2022.

 In 2020 a high-level audit was performed by AbilityNet.
 Subsequently, more detailed testing was performed in-house by Talis following training of our staff by AbilityNet.

 To test the site for this report, we used Microsoft's Accessibility Insights for Web extension to detect violations on each page and then worked through key workflows with assistive technologies.